kcsf/MCP-ObsidianCognee/README.md

 [Features](#features) | [Installation](#installation) | [Configuration](#configuration) | [Troubleshooting](#troubleshooting) | [Security](#security) | [Development](#development) | [Support](#support)

-Obsidian MCP Tools enables AI applications like Claude Desktop to securely access and work with your Obsidian vault through the Model Context Protocol (MCP).
+MCP Tools for Obsidian enables AI applications like Claude Desktop to securely access and work with your Obsidian vault through the Model Context Protocol (MCP).
 MCP is an open protocol that standardizes how AI applications can interact with external data sources and tools while maintaining security and user control. [^2]

 This plugin consists of two parts:
 1. An Obsidian plugin that adds MCP capabilities to your vault